Skip to main content

 Execute any DAG that runs dbt models using synq-dbt.

-Artifacts and linking data typically appear in SYNQ within minutes of upload under normal conditions.
+Artifacts and linking data typically appear within minutes of upload under normal conditions.
 Wait 5-10 minutes after your first execution for metadata to sync before checking.

 On model pages